Philosophy (PHIL)

 1. Identify, discuss, critically analyze, and evaluate a range of important philosophical issues, terms, concepts, arguments, theories, and movements.

-3. Participate in thoughtful, critical dialogue with others by means of producing clear, cogent, and creative discourse.
+2. Engage in thoughtful, critical dialogue through the creation of clear, cogent, and creative discourse.

 PHIL 101: Introduction to Philosophy: Morals and Society